Niall Comerford

 Niall Comerford (born 6 April 2000) is an Irish rugby union player, currently playing for United Rugby Championship and European Rugby Champions Cup side Leinster.
 His preferred position is wing.

 National team

-Comerford represents the Ireland national rugby sevens team on the World Rugby Sevens Series.
+Comerford has represented the Ireland national rugby sevens team in the World Rugby Sevens Series.
 He debuted for the national sevens team in 2021.

+He competed for Ireland at the 2024 Summer Olympics in Paris.